-The risk of codependence with a person who has an active substance use disorder is nearly universal, and a well-understood side-effect of substance use or addiction that can destroy previously healthy relationships.
+The risk of codependence with a person who has an active substance use disorder is nearly universal.
+It is a well-understood side-effect of substance use or addiction that can destroy previously healthy relationships.
 A sure sign of a codependent relationship is when the person who isn’t using focuses an increasing amount of time and energy on the “identified patient” while neglecting their own needs and self-care.
-We call this “enabling” and not only is it a source of guilt, shame, and escalating resentments, it is damaging to the health of the enabler.
+We call this “enabling” and not only is it a source of guilt, shame and escalating resentments, it is damaging to the health of the enabler.

 At UR we know that

 - You can’t control it.

 We want to work with families as closely as possible to break the codependence cycle and “re-set” the family thermoset through therapy and education.

 Our team of world-renowned therapists and psychiatrists will work diligently with our clients to get to the root cause of behavioral addiction.
 Similar to substance addiction, the instant gratification associated with gambling, gaming, codependence and other conditions releases dopamine in the brain that if depleted, can cause withdrawals and self-destructive behavior.
 At Urban Recovery, we provide a safe place and customized treatment plans to remove oneself from their addictive behaviors.